shashwatak/satellite-js/README.md

 satellite.js
 ==============

+MAJOR TODOS:
+*[]Replace the function parameters and return values that are indexed arrays with key:value objects, to prevent the inevitable nightmare that will come if I do not do this asap.
+I did it incorrectly the first time because...ghosts.
+*[]Incorporate AC6P's method for determining range rate, to replace current doppler function.

 Introduction
 --------------
 Provides the functions necessary for SGP4/SDP4 calculations, as modular blocks.
 Also provides functions for coordinate transforms.